<img height="1" width="1" src="https://www.facebook.com/tr?id=187366305334609&amp;ev=PageView &amp;noscript=1">

 A Final Word from Embark

-We understand that, between valuation, simply understanding the guidance, and the four steps we just discussed, acquisition accounting can be a lot to take in, even if you have a fleet of talented CPAs at your disposal.
-But the good news is this – you’re not in it alone.
+We understand that, between valuation, simply understanding the guidance, and the four steps we just discussed, acquisition accounting can be a lot to take in, even if you have a fleet of talented advisors at your disposal.
+But the good news is this–you’re not in it alone.
 Whether for valuation services or the meat and potatoes of purchase price accounting, Embark has you covered.
 So let’s talk and make sure your acquisition is nothing but rocket fuel for your company’s growth.

 Let’s stay connected.